Endeios/java-kata/kata.md

 Bruno: "Yo Lucie, what about a kata?"

-LU: "A What?"
+Lucie: "A What?"

-Br: "A Kata is a programming exercise, we use it to learn programming techniques"
+BR: "A Kata is a programming exercise, we use it to learn programming techniques"

-Lu: "Sure, we can try, But I am not a great programmer, can we do it?"
+LU: "Sure, we can try, But I am not a great programmer, can we do it?"

 BR: "Absolutely!
 One could actually learn programming, by doing, with just katas: we just need to start from the beginning: We will use the super technique of Pair Programming"